The home loan market is burgeoning with different products, interest rates, packages, features, add-ons, terms, and conditions.

 • A list of your current assets and liabilities (e.g. credit card and personal loan debt)

-• 100 points of ID (driver’s license, passport, Medicare card etc.)
+• 100 points of ID (driver's license, passport, Medicare card, etc.)

-Getting pre-approved doesn’t guarantee your home loan application will be successful.
+It should be noted here that getting pre-approved doesn't guarantee your home loan application will be successful.

 How long does a mortgage pre-approval last?